Logo of the website

 Conclusion

-Overall, Robo-Advisors are a good investment option for people who do not want to invest alone.
+Overall, Robo-advisors are a good investment option for people who do not want to invest alone.
 It will save you a lot of time and trouble.

 But, of course, this convenience has a price.
 You will pay significantly more years than if you were directly in low-cost index funds in a broker.